Grace-Amondi/myhospitali/README.md

 	     click 'Manage Users'.

-    c) You will be directed to a page displaying all of the users registered to HealthNet.
+    c) You will be directed to a page displaying all of the users registered to My Hospitali.
 In the upper left of the page, next to the side bar, press the green 'Add Employee' button.

     d) Now you should see the 'Add an Employee' form.
 Fill in the form,